Gardening Houseplants Types of Houseplants

 Mushy Stalks

 If the stalks themselves begin to rot or turn mushy and black, they are likely beyond saving.
 It also means the roots are dead or dying.
-Many reasons contribute to dead stalks, such as poor water quality, a fungus, or bacteria that was growing in the plant when it was received.
-Decaying stalks threaten any other stalks they are close to, so your best bet is to remove them at once.
-If you have surviving stalks, you will need to change the water and replace the stones that were in the container.
+Causes of roots turning mushy may include poor water quality, fungus, or bacteria that was on the plant when it was received.
+Decaying stalks threaten any other stalks they are close to, so it's best to remove them at once.
+If you have surviving stalks, clean the container and replace the soil or stones.

 FAQ